revaturelabs/interviewquestions/Python/Python-Exception Handling/Exception Handling.md

 ---

-12.Debug the code and give the correct for solution for this code?
+12.Debug the code and give the correct solution for this code?

 ```python
 a=5